rouyng/tncexporter/README.md

 - Create Dockerfile
 - Example grafana dashboard
 - Test support for other software TNCs such as UZ7HO and AGWPE
-- AIS support (via Direwolf, currenly have no way to test this as AIS needs a 9600 bps setup)
+- AIS support (via Direwolf, currently have no way to test this as AIS needs a 9600 bps setup)

 ## Contributing
 If you have a bug report or feature request, please open an issue via Github.
 Code contributions are welcome, please open an issue to propose and discuss changes before submitting substantial pull requests.